pydoit/doit/doc/index.rst

    `doit` checks if the task is **up-to-date** and skips its execution if the task would produce the same result (cached) of a previous execution.

-.. topic:: execution order
+.. topic:: correct execution order

   By checking the inter-dependency between tasks `doit` ensures that tasks will be execute in the correct order.

 .. topic:: parallel execution

-  built-in support for task parallel (multi-process) task execution (:ref:`more <parallel-execution>`)
+  built-in support for parallel (multi-process) task execution (:ref:`more <parallel-execution>`)

 Traditional build-tools were created mainly to deal with compile/link process of source code. `doit` was designed to solve a broader range of tasks.

 .. topic:: powerful dependency system